Fair Trade Commission (Japan): "Lost Decade" and technology regulation (1990s–present)

 By the early 2000s, the JFTC’s enforcement ability was once again heavily criticized.
 An analysis by the International Monetary Fund in 2003 concluded that in addition to several other monetary policy changes, stronger anti-trust enforcement was needed to help Japan out of its then-economic stagnation.
 During the Lost Decade period, the JFTC approved “depression cartels,” exemptions for companies from the AMA in an attempt to bolster Japan’s economy.
 Subsequent analysis found that these actions had the exact opposite effect and exacerbated Japan’s financial crisis.
 The ability to grant these exemptions was reduced under amendments to the Antimonopoly Act in 1997, 1999, and 2000.

 In more recent times, the JFTC has taken a critical eye to technology companies.
 In 2004, the JFTC raided Microsoft Japan’s headquarters to investigate whether the company had abused its dominant position in the market.
 According to the allegations from the JFTC, Microsoft Japan had inserted provisions into contracts with Japanese computer manufacturers preventing them from suing for patent violations, constituting an unfair trade practice.
 The case was resolved in 2008, when the JFTC issued a cease and desist, requiring Microsoft Japan to not enforce the clause in any of its existing contracts.

 Other actions against technology companies since 2013 include actions against Amazon, Apple, Rakuten, Expedia, Airbnb, and Booking.com.
 In 2025, the JFTC issued new guidelines that would require Apple and Google to not give preferential treatment to their own smartphone services.

+In March 2023, the JFTC fined Chugoku Electric Power Co., Chubu Electric Power Co., and Kyushu Electric Power Co. a record 101 billion yen for forming a cartel.
+Kansai Electric Power Co. was not fined for revealing its existence.

+The JFTC moved its headquarters from Chiyoda City to Minato City in stages between December 2025 and February 2026 as part of an governmental effort to address administrative office space shortages in Tokyo.